lorraineyul/MERN-Microservices-Blog/README.md

 # Blog
-A practicing project for microservices, compose of posts service and comments service.
+A practicing project for microservices, compose of posts service, comments service, query service and moderation service.

 ## Tech Stack
 - JavaScript